NICTA/cesium-vr/README.md

 We may look to a different solution for this component in the future.

 #### Testing
-At time of writing we have tested **cesium-oculus-plugin** in Firefox on Windows.
+At time of writing we have tested **cesium-oculus-plugin** in Firefox on Windows with the Oculus Rift Development Kit 1.
 Other platforms and browsers were problematic due to issues getting VR.js to work.

 #### Contributing